MicrosoftDocs/Viva/Viva/glint/hierarchy-fundamentals.md

   - Harper's row would list Tate's Manager ID or email in the Manager ID column
   - Tate's row would list Gabriel's Manager ID
   - Gabriel's row would list Dana's Manager ID
-- The hierarchy ends with Dana, as Dana is the CEO, who doesn't report to anyone.
+- The hierarchy ends with Dana, as Dana is the CEO, who doesn't report to anyone

 The Viva Glint system automatically configures Harper's hierarchy level within their company as: